A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: State Relations as Pre- and Postconditions

+gives a more accurate postcondition which would allow us to conclude that neither $\{0, 1\}$ nor $\{0, 1, 3\}$ can be an output with the input $\{2\}$.

-The insight is basically not new, and the problem is usually tackled by fixing initial values of relevant state variables by means of logical `link' variables in preconditions in order to refer to these in postconditions.
-That is, in the above example one could add $x\stnsp =\stnsp \sv{shared}$ and $x\stnsp \subseteq\stnsp \sv{shared}$ to the pre- and the postcondition, respectively, but~\cite{DBLP:conf/mpc/Staden15} in particular addresses this point by means of an elegant approach that leads to a systematic integration of the link variables technique with the program logic.
+The insight is basically not new, and the problem is usually circumvented by fixing initial values of relevant state variables by means of logical `link' variables in preconditions in order to refer to these in postconditions.
+That is, in the above example one could fix the initial value of $\sv{shared}$ by adding $x = \sv{shared}$ to the preconditions and refer to $x$ in the postconditions by adding $x \subseteq \sv{shared}$.
+However, van Staden~\cite{DBLP:conf/mpc/Staden15} in particular addresses this point by means of an elegant approach leading to a systematic integration of the link variables technique with the program logic.